By Christopher Brown – OCDCarCare.com

 The water emulsifies and concentrates surface contaminants into drops which embed into the porous paint surface once the water evaporates.

-Typical Type I water spot removal is generally very simple.
-They are simply removed by a traditional wash, rinseless wash, or a waterless wash.
+Light water spot removal is generally very simple.
+They are simply removed by a traditional wash, rinseless wash, waterless wash, or even a detail spray wipe down.

 Some medium water spots barely etch the painted surface, while others may penetrate moderately past the surface.
 The severity depends on the type and concentration of minerals or chemical contamination present in the water while it dried on the painted surface.

 Generally medium water spots can be removed with acidic cleansers to break the bonds of minerals.
-However, some type II water spots are too deep for chemical removal.
-It is possible to completely remove these or minimize the appearance of deeper etching with machine polishing.
+However, some medium water spots are too deep for chemical removal.
+Its often possible to completely remove medium water spots, or minimize the appearance of deeper etching, with machine polishing.

 Phantom Water Spots – Appear After Paint Correction or Ceramic Coating Application